joostkremers/parsebib/README.md

 ### Higher-level API ###

 The higher-level API consists of functions that read and return all items of a specific type in the current buffer.
 They do not move point.
+Note that the arguments in these functions (except `parsebib-expand-xrefs`) are keyword arguments.

-#### `parsebib-collect-bib-entries (&key hash strings inheritance fields)` ####
+#### `parsebib-collect-bib-entries (&key entries strings inheritance fields)` ####

 Collect all entries in the current buffer and return them as a hash table, where the keys correspond to the BibTeX keys and the values are alists consisting of `(<field> . <value>)` pairs of the relevant entry.
 In this alist, the BibTeX key and the entry type are stored under `=key=` and `=type=`, respectively.
 Note that both `<field>` and `<value>` are strings.

-The argument `hash` can be used to pass a (possibly non-empty) hash table in which the entries are stored.
+The argument `entries` can be used to pass a (possibly non-empty) hash table in which the entries are stored.
 This can be used to combine multiple `.bib` files into a single hash table, or to update an existing hash table by rereading its `.bib` file.

 If the argument `strings` is present, `@string` abbreviations are expanded. `strings` should be a hash table of `@string` definitions as returned by `parsebib-collect-strings`.